MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d9/d3dxtoradian.md

 ## <a name="return-value"></a>Valore restituito

-La macro restituisce il valore Degree in radianti.
+La macro restituisce il valore del grado in radianti.

 ## <a name="requirements"></a>Requisiti